Party All the Time: Remixes and covers

 In 2006, house DJ and producer Sharam Tayebi of Deep Dish released a remix of the song, known simply as "PATT" (an acronym for "Party All the Time"), which peaked at No. 8 on the UK Singles Chart on December 30, 2006 and at No. 4 on the Polish Airplay Chart in early 2007.
 The song also peaked at number 87 on the Australian ARIA Charts.

 Finnish band Children of Bodom covered the song in 2011, as a bonus track on the Japanese edition of their album Relentless Reckless Forever.

 In 2014, Gwyneth Paltrow covered the song in the Glee season 5 episode "New Directions".

 Finnish stoner rock band Mangoo also covered the song on their 2017 album The Heat.

+In 2019, American progressive rock/metal band Thank You Scientist released a cover of the song, accompanied by a humorous music video.

 Guitarist Eric Calderone covered the song in 2022 on his YouTube channel.

+In 2023, American boy band Big Time Rush released their version of the song titled "I Just Want To (Party All the Time)" for their album Another Life.
+Also in 2023 a remix by Hannah Laing and HVRR reached number 51 in the UK Singles Chart.